-Many new clubs run by the sports coach or by members of staff have been set up this year.
+There are a range of clubs run by the sports coaches, outside agencies or by members of staff.
 Where possible, staff members who express an interest in an area of P.E. will receive the relevant training to allow them to improve the P.E. provision within our school, and where possible staff will undertake new clubs in pairs as their time, effort and good will is appreciated by the school.